 Attention!
 This is a potentially life-threatening condition for your bird and possibly your flock.
 Time is of the essence, contact your veterinarian immediately.Find me a Vet

-Leucocytozoonosis is a vector-borne, parasitic disease of ducks, caused by infection with the blood parasite of the genus Leucocytozoon.
+Leucocytozoonosis is a vector-borne, parasitic disease of waterfowl, caused by infection with the blood parasite Leucocytozoon.
 Ducks and geese are primarily affected by L. simondi.
-These parasites are transmitted by black flies (Diptera: Simuliidae) and are known for infection and destruction of the duck's red blood cells, resulting in intravascular hemolytic anemia.
+These parasites are transmitted by black flies (Diptera: Simuliidae) and are known for infection and destruction of the host's red blood cells, resulting in intravascular hemolytic anemia.